 *This site contains affiliate links, which means I receive a commission when you buy.
 See my full disclosure.

-A large beach towel: A family towel will come in handy in Barcelona – especially at the beach for swimming or the park for a picnic.
+A large beach towel: A family towel will come in handy in Barcelona – especially at the beach for swimming or the park for a picnic at Ciutadella Park.
 In fact, I’d been looking for a design-y towel that doesn’t trap sand.
 (Amazon does not have it!)
 Tesalate actually gifted me this extra-large, sand-free towel right before I wrote this list!
 This Tesalate towel fits two lounging adults.
 But it would also be a good picnic blanket for 3 or 4 adults.
 It’s also super-absorbent and rolls up tightly in a bag.
 (You even get a drawstring bag to carry it in!).
 It also dries rapidly, so you could take a swim in the morning, and it would be ready to use in the afternoon.

 Need to know which Barcelona attractions are good (or bad) for bringing a baby?
 Read my Ultimate Guide to Barcelona with a Toddler or Baby here.)